 Suspension: 10 mg/mL

-- When used for prevention of mother-to-child transmission of HIV see Perinatal Guidelines.
-Treatment dose not defined for infants aged ≤14 days.
+- When used for prevention of perinatal transmission of HIV see Perinatal Guidelines.

-Note: Initiate therapy with 200-mg immediate-release tablet given once daily for the first 14 days.
-Increase to 400 mg administered once daily if there is no rash or other untoward effects.
-In patients already receiving full-dose immediate-release NVP, extended-release tablets can be used without the 200-mg lead-in period.
-Patients must swallow NVP extended-release tablets whole.
+Note: For 200-mg regimen, initiate therapy with 200 mg once daily for the first 14 days and increase to 200 mg twice daily if there is no rash or other untoward effects.
+For 400-mg XR regimen, initiate therapy with 200-mg immediate-release tablet given once daily for the first 14 days.
+Increase to 400 mg once daily if there is no rash or other untoward effects.
+In patients already receiving full-dose immediate-release nevirapine, XR tablets can be used without the 200-mg lead-in period.
+Patients must swallow nevirapine XR tablets whole.
 They must not be chewed, crushed, or divided.
-Patients must never take more than one form of NVP at the same time.
+Patients must never take more than one form of nevirapine at the same time.